peter88213/nvhelp-de/source/plot_menu.rst

 **Insert a stage between the sections**

-Mit **Plot > Stadium einfügen** können Sie insert a stage after the selected chapter or section.
+Mit **Plot > Stadium einfügen** können Sie ein Stadium hinter dem ausgewählten Kapitel oder Abschnitt einfügen.

 .. hint::
    By default, the new stage is on the second level.